FriendTeamInc/VodBot/README.md

     * `streamers`: A list of all the streamers in the video, created when staged.
     * `link`: The link to the twitch of the `streamer`.
     * `links`: A space separated string of all the links of the streamers, created when staged.
-* Below are keys specific to the `vodbot upload` use case.
+* Below are files specific to the `vodbot upload` use case.
 These are specific to a Google Cloud App, you must register your own with Google with the "YouTube Data v3" API, *these should be stored in a secure place.*
     * `youtube_client_path`: Full path to the Client OAuth 2.0 JSON.
-    * `youtube_service_path`: Full path to the Service Account Key JSON.
     * `youtube_pickle_path`: Full path to where VodBot should store it's session data.
 * `vod_dir`: Full path to where VOD files are stored.
 This should be a safe place!
 * `clip_dir`: Full path to where Clip files are stored.
 This should be a safe place!